-Direct radiation doses as a result of the reactor, turbine and radwaste buildings and outside radioactive storage tanks (as applicable) may be evaluated by engineering calculations or by evaluating environmental TLD results at critical receptor locations, site boundary or other special interest locations.
+Direct radiation doses as a result of the reactor, turbine and radwaste buildings, the Independent Spent Fuel Storage Installation (ISFSI), and outside radioactive storage tanks (as applicable) may be evaluated by engineering calculations or by evaluating environmental TLD results at critical receptor locations, site boundary or other special interest locations.
 For the evaluation of direct radiation doses utilizing environmental TLDs, the critical receptor in question, such as the critical residence, etc., will be compared to the control locations.
 The comparison involves the difference in environmental TLD results between the receptor location and the average control location result.

-3.4 Doses to Members of the Public Within the Site Boundary.
+3.4 Doses to Members of the Public Within the Site Boundary